-Prior to attempting to deploy ventilators from the CCALT design, collaboration with the FDA to obtain a EUA is crucial.
+Prior to attempting to deploy ventilators from the CSSALT design, collaboration with the FDA to obtain a EUA is crucial.
 The FDA established the following email contact for those wishing to build ventilators under an EUA: CDRH-COVID19-Ventilators@fda.hhs.gov.
-Accordingly, if you desire to build ventilators replicating the Open Source Ventilator Project design, CCSALT strongly encourages you to contact the FDA at their designated email address to collaborate with the FDA early in your deliberation process.
+Accordingly, if you desire to build ventilators replicating the Open-Source Ventilator Project design, CSSALT strongly encourages you to contact the FDA at their designated email address to collaborate with the FDA early in your deliberation process.

 This project is a free Hardware Project.